-- · Face detection cannot be used in combination with any of the following features. - Some Single Shot mode BEST SHOT scenes (For YouTube, Prerecord (Movie)) - Some HS BEST SHOT scenes (except "Auto") - Movie Mode (Including some BEST SHOT scenes that support High Speed Movie recording) - High Speed CS with Prerecord CS (Including some BEST SHOT scenes that support High Speed CS recording) - The "Focus" setting is always fixed at ▲ (Auto Focus) whenever "Face Detection" is being used.
+- · Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes - Movie mode (Including some BEST SHOT scenes that support High Speed Movie recording) - High Speed CS with Prerecord CS (Including some BEST SHOT scenes that support High Speed CS recording) - The "Focus" setting is always fixed at M (Auto Focus) whenever "Face Detection" is being used.
 If you want to change the "Focus" setting, first select "Off" for "Face Detection".